How long do biodegradable spoons last?

 Compostable Vs. Biodegradable Tableware

-Biodegradable utensils will eventually break down in the natural environment.
-This term is loosely regulated, and a ‘biodegradable’ utensil can be one that takes 5-10 years (or even longer) to break down.
-There’s no guarantee that so-called biodegradable tableware will break down into an environmentally safe form.
-In some instances, even plastic has been marketed as biodegradable.
-Because of the loose regulation and confusing nature of the term, it’s best to look for utensils that are certified as compostable.
+Biodegradable utensils decompose in natural environments over time.
+This term is loosely regulated, and such utensils can take 5-10 years or more to break down.
+Unfortunately, there's no guarantee that these will turn into environmentally safe forms.
+Sometimes, even plastic gets marketed as biodegradable.
+Therefore, it's best to look for utensils certified as compostable.

-Compostable utensils are made from materials that will break down either in a backyard composting environment (like a compost pile).
-Or in a commercial compost facility.
-Compostable utensils require third-party testing in order to be certified as compostable.
-And they must break down completely into pure, healthy, soil in a certain amount of time.
-Most commercial compost facilities require items to break down in 80 days or less.
-At a home compost bin, the compost cycle can take up to two years.
+Compostable utensils are made from materials that break down in backyard composting environments or commercial compost facilities.
+They undergo third-party testing for certification, ensuring they turn into healthy soil within a specific timeframe.
+Most commercial compost facilities require items to degrade within 80 days; at-home composting can take up to two years.

 Materials Matter

-We know that plastic is bad, but what’s better?
-The materials that make up the eco cutlery and compostable utensils you choose play a big part in their impact on the environment.
+We know plastic is harmful, but what alternatives are better?
+The materials used in eco cutlery and compostable utensils largely determine their environmental impact.

 Bamboo Cutlery

-Bamboo utensils are one of the cleanest choices for disposable cutlery.
-Depending on the company you buy from, they will be made from 100% bamboo, which is a sustainable, natural material.
-Bamboo grows much faster than wood.
-And it can be harvested without killing the plant itself.
-It’s also naturally pest-resistant and is typically grown without the need for pesticides.
-Bamboo utensils can also be finished without glues or lacquers, which keeps the production process chemical-free.
+Bamboo utensils are among the most eco-friendly choices for disposable cutlery.
+Sourced from 100% bamboo, these utensils come from a rapidly renewable resource.
+Bamboo grows faster than wood and can be harvested without killing the plant.
+It is naturally pest-resistant and often grown without pesticides.
+Bamboo utensils can also be produced without harmful chemicals.

 Sugarcane

-In order for compostable utensils to be a better choice, they must be disposed of properly.
-Knowing if the utensils you use are commercially or backyard compostable is an important step.
-Here’s how you can tell if the utensils you’re using really are compostable:
+For compostable utensils to be effective, proper disposal is essential.
+Understanding whether they are commercially or backyard compostable is crucial.
+Here’s how you can determine if your utensils are genuinely compostable:

-A trustworthy compostable utensil will have a certification that proves its compostability.
-Look for certifications like BPI (Biodegradable Product Institute) and CMA (Compost Manufacturing Alliance).
-Without third-party certification, it’s hard to know if an item really is compostable.
+Reliable compostable utensils bear certifications like BPI (Biodegradable Product Institute) and CMA (Compost Manufacturing Alliance).
+Without third-party certification, it’s challenging to verify their compostability.

-Many bamboo utensils are also compostable in both backyard and commercial compost facilities.
-Many Americans still don’t have access to commercial composting.
-So choosing bamboo utensils ensures that more compostable utensils are properly disposed of.
+Many bamboo utensils are compostable in both backyard and commercial facilities.
+Given that many Americans lack access to commercial composting, bamboo ensures more compostable utensils are properly disposed of.

 Say goodbye to plastic and hello to bamboo!
 Shop CMA-certified compostable bamboo utensils and plates.